Robbers use car to smash through La Verne jewelry store

 “You could clearly see they were very upset.
 Very upset,” Glass said.

-Police said the car used to smash into the business was stolen and thieves ran off with about $300,000 dollars of jewelry.
+Police said the car used to smash into the business was stolen, and thieves ran off with about $300,000 of jewelry.